- Full-time contract to 30 June 2022

 Requirements for Success

-With a significant background in the children’s services, family or disability sector or allied health, you will be confident in your coordination and connection abilities.
+With a significant background in the child, youth and family and/or disability sectors, you will be confident in your assessment processes and intervention implementation skills.
 Other requirements include:

-- Comprehensive knowledge of early childhood development delays or disability.
+- Comprehensive knowledge of child development delays and/or disability

-- Exceptional communicational skills and the ability to establish and build rapport, engage and influence stakeholders.
+- Exceptional communicational skills and the ability to establish and build rapport, engage and influence internal and external stakeholders

 - Strong administration skills and experience in the use of databases; online portals and other software